 In 2015, I did my internship in San Francisco and lived there for five months.
-Maybe you’ve read my web blog about how lucky I was to get a last-minute email from a social enterprise and all the “worth-it” hassle of getting my paperwork done on time.
+Maybe you’ve read my weblog about how lucky I was to get a last-minute email from a social enterprise and all the “worth-it” hassle of getting my paperwork done on time.

 “So, why San Francisco?”

 I didn’t do any research, nor did I plan to go there.
-I only knew for sure that I wanted to go abroad to gain unique experience, like I did in Iceland.
-I was so determined of wanting to go abroad that my surrounding became aware of this as well.
+I only knew for sure that I wanted to go abroad to gain a unique experience as I did in Iceland.
+I was so determined to want to go abroad that my surrounding became aware of this as well.
 I first planned to do my internship in Europe, until a classmate approached me and told me about the beautiful and awesome city of San Francisco.

 I didn’t think too much about it as my mindset shifted from somewhere in Europe to San Francisco.
 So, I went on LinkedIn, clicked on the job tab, saw a social enterprise looking for a communication and development intern, wrote a kickass motivation letter, did a Skype call and got the position, obtained my J-1 Visa, and on my way.

 In this blog, I’m putting the emphasis on my travel experience, and not my internship experience.
 What you can expect further in this blog is a taste of travelling in San Francisco.

 I arrived in San Francisco at the end of August.
 I was excited and maybe a bit anxious by the thought of starting a new life, in a new place, much bigger than the Netherlands.
 Nonetheless, I was glad to be there.
 Whenever I close my eyes, I could still go back to that moment I stepped out of the aeroplane and into the sunny and windy San Francisco.